Spades

 Thin Boat spade.
 Blade is 3-1/8" wide, 6-1/2" long, 1/8" thick.
 Note short warp rigged to pole.

-When spading flukes went out of practice weight was not needed for the boat spade and so the thick boat spade was replaced by the thin boat spade, used in the whaleboat only for cutting holes in the carcass for towing.
-The thin boat spade was also used on the whaleship for removing blubber from the whale.
-When used in this way it was called a narrow cutting spade, to distinguish it from the usual cutting spade with a slightly wider blade.
-The cutting spade had a blade four to five inches wide, while the narrow cutting spade was no more than four inches wide.
+As spading flukes fell out of practice, the heavy boat spade was replaced by the thin boat spade, used solely for cutting towing holes in the carcass.
+The thin boat spade was also employed on the whaleship for removing blubber from the whale, then referred to as a narrow cutting spade to distinguish it from the standard cutting spade, which had a slightly wider blade.
+The cutting spade's blade was four to five inches wide, while the narrow cutting spade's blade was no more than four inches wide.

 Back to top of the page